 Year 2, Summer

 Note: when accessing the Graduate Application via the RMU Admissions website, make sure to click on "Summer" semester start in order for the MS Counseling program to come up.

 Please note that admission to the program is competitive.
 Limited spaces are available and application does not guarantee acceptance

 The application deadline for the M.S. in Counseling Psychology program is January 31.
 Please note that admission is competitive and meeting the requirements does not guarantee admission.
-Currently no more than 10 students are accepted in each cohort.
+We intentionally keep our cohort sizes small to maximize strong faculty mentorship and enhanced learning opportunities.
 The minimal admissions criteria include the following: